kirstinkoepnick/kirstinkoepnick.github.io/_pages/research.md

 ---

 My research focuses on **climate dynamics and variability** across the atmosphere, ocean, and cryosphere.
-I use a combination of theory, numerical modeling, climate model analysis, and simple dynamical models to understand how ice sheets, sea ice, and large-scale modes such as ENSO and the QBO interact with the broader climate system.
+I use a combination of theory, numerical modeling, climate model analysis, and simple dynamical models to understand how ice sheets, sea ice, and large-scale modes such as ENSO and the QBO interact with eachother and the broader climate system.

 A common thread in my work is the use of **model hierarchies**: pairing complex climate model output with idealized and conceptual models to isolate mechanisms, test hypotheses, and distinguish signal from noise in a highly variable climate system.